 Your food habits, diet and weight are essential factors that must be considered to have a healthy, risk-free life.
 However, with several known factors for breast cancer in an individual, eating healthy does not eliminate its risk entirely.

-The food we consume affects all aspects of health.
-A diet rich in fruits, vegetables, calcium-rich dairy products containing a large amount of antioxidants and rich in vitamin D. Also, a diet low in red and processed meats may decrease the risk of breast cancer.
+The food we consume affects all aspects of our health.
+A diet rich in fruits, vegetables, calcium-rich dairy products containing a large number of antioxidants and rich in vitamin D. Also, a diet low in red and processed meats may decrease the risk of breast cancer.
 Foods laden with fat leads to weight gain and obesity.